okou19900722/databasefx/Readme.md

 # databasefx

-This is a free, cross platform, open source database management tool based on JavaFX and vertx SQL client.
+This is a free, cross platform, open source database management tool based on JavaFX and Vertx.

 ![Java CI with Gradle](https://github.com/databasefx/databasefx/workflows/Java%20CI%20with%20Gradle/badge.svg)